VRIO: Rarity

-Question of imitability
+Imitability

-The primary question of “imitability” asked in the VRIO framework in internal analysis is that “ Do firms without a resource or capability face a cost disadvantage in obtaining or developing it compared to firms that already possess it?”
+The primary question of imitability asked in the VRIO framework in internal analysis is: “Do firms without a resource or capability face a cost disadvantage in obtaining or developing it compared to firms that already possess it?”

 Firms with valuable and rare resources, which are hard to imitate by other firms, can gain the first-mover advantages in the market and can hence gain competitive advantage.

-A firm can either exploit an external opportunity or neutralize an external threat by using its rare and valuable resources.
-In this case, the firm can gain competitive advantage.
-When the firm's competitors discover this competitive advantage, they may respond in two ways.
-First, they can choose to ignore the profit gaining by the competitive advantage and continue to operate in their old ways.
-Second, they can choose to analyze and duplicate the competitive strategy of its rival.
-If there is no cost or little cost in obtaining this rare and valuable resource, the fellow firms can imitate the competitive advantage in order to gain competitive parity (firms that create the same economic value as their rivals experience competitive parity).
+A firm can either exploit an external opportunity or neutralize an external threat by using rare and valuable resources.
+When the firm's competitors discover this competitive advantage, either ignore the profit gained by the competitive advantage and continue to operate in their old ways or analyze and duplicate the competitive strategy of its rival.
+If there is little cost in obtaining the rare and valuable resource, other firms can imitate the competitive advantage to gain competitive parity.
 However, sometimes it is hard for other firms to get access to the resources and imitate the innovative company's strategy.
-As a result, the innovative companies that implement its strategies based on costly-to-imitate and valuable resources can gain long-term competitive advantage, which ensures a company's sustained success (Hill & Jones, 1998).
-Hence, to sustain the competitive advantage, it is not sufficient for a firm's resources and capabilities to be valuable and rare – they should also be mostly inimitable.
+As a result, innovative companies that implement strategies based on costly-to-imitate and valuable resources can gain long-term competitive advantage.